Last Updated on

 “Vegan food doesn’t have enough nutrients!”

-A balanced vegan diet paired with vegan multivitamins is the secret formula to a healthy vegan lifestyle.
+A balanced vegan diet paired with vegan multivitamins is the not so secret trick to a healthy vegan lifestyle.

 Yes, to the shock-horror of those who eat meat, you can get all the important vitamins and minerals you need from a plant-based diet alone, and any you struggle with can be easily supplemented with multivitamins.

-So without further ado, let’s jump into our top 5 vegan multivitamin recommendations!
+So without further ado, let’s jump into our list of the best vegan multivitamins!

-Rainbow Light Just Once is a very strong contender right out the gate, and it has the delightful benefit of sounding like a multivitamin that a unicorn would take.
+Rainbow Light Just Once is a very strong contender right out the gate, and it has the delightful benefit of sounding like the multivitamin that a unicorn might take.

 The manufacturer has even gone as far as to make it allergen-free!

-Rainbow Light’s allergen-free formula allows vegans with special dietary requirements to remain healthy, containing no gluten, wheat, peanuts, tree nuts, eggs, shellfish or fish.
+Rainbow Light’s allergen-free formula allows vegans with special dietary requirements to remain healthy, containing no gluten, wheat, peanuts, tree nuts.

 This vitamin is also brilliant for making you feel more energetic and relaxed thanks to its high-potency B-complex formula.
 What more can you ask for?

-Deva Vegan Vitamins are especially formulated with the animal-free diet in mind, keeping the animals out of harm’s way while keeping vegans healthy!
+Deva Vegan Vitamins are specially formulated with the animal-free diet in mind, keeping the animals out of harm’s way and the vegans healthy!

 Deva Vegan Multivitamins provide you with balanced levels of vitamins thanks to their special formula of herbs, vegetable powders, and important green whole foods.

-These supplements provide you with high levels of B12 and iron – 2 of the hardest things to acquire in a plant-based diet.
+These supplements provide you with high levels of B12 and iron – 2 of the hardest things to acquire in a plant-based diet and nutrition.

 These vegan vitamins are approved by the Vegan Society, so you can be assured that they’re doing it right by being high quality and cruelty-free.

-Garden of Life is a plant-based multivitamin designed specifically for women.
+Garden of Life is a well known plant-based multivitamin designed specifically for women.

 If you’re a female vegan reading this, you’ll be happy to know that Garden of Life supplements are formulated with whole foods containing important nutrients and minerals for women’s development.

-Thanks to this multivitamin’s combination of vegan D3, iron, and B vitamins, your skin, hair, and nails will appear stronger and healthier.
+Thanks to this multivitamin’s combination of vegan D3 and B vitamins, your skin, hair, and nails will appear stronger and healthier.
 This one I didn’t try myself but have it on high recommendation from colleagues and clients.

 The vitamin’s 500% DV of B12 also helps to boost your energy levels while living a cruelty-free lifestyle.